Free Assessment: How does your inbound marketing measure up?

 4. Design your case study

-OK, so you have your case study draft in hand, filled with persuasive phrasing and glowing client testimonials.
-Now it is time to send it to design.
 Of course, the end result at this step will probably depend a lot on your brand’s visual standards, but I still have a few tips for you.

 If you’ve been blogging or creating content for any amount of time you — and your designers — probably already know the basics.

-• Whitespace is your friend.
+• Whitespace is your friend

-• Call out relevant data points and quotes you want readers to remember visually.
+• Call out relevant data points and quotes you want readers to remember visually

 When it comes to case studies, design is just as important as the copy itself.